JSONDR/electric_city_in_the_desert/README.md

-A city of glass and rolling glass hills
+A city of glass and rolling grass hills